Certified Anti Money Laundering Specialist CAMS

 By the end of this program, participants will be able to:

-Targeted Audience:
+Target Audience:

-• Compliance officers and AML professionals.
+• AML and compliance professionals.

-• Risk and regulatory specialists.
+• Risk management and audit specialists.

-• Financial auditors and examiners.
+• Financial crime and fraud prevention professionals.

 Program Outline: